-- The overall knowledge and understanding you will gain from your course (KU) - Graduate attributes are characteristics that you will have developed during the duration of your course (GA) - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+- Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
 (KTS)

-Level 4 course learning outcomes: upon completion of Level 4 you will be able to:
+Level 4 course learning outcomes: upon completion of level 4 you will be able to demonstrate:

-- L4.1 An ability to identify the primary characteristics of International Relations and Development as a scholarly discipline, informed by key theories and political concepts, in the context of cognate disciplines.
-(KU) - L4.2 Knowledge and understanding of the politics, economies, societies and history of developing regions within the world.
-(KU) - L4.3 An understanding of the basic issues, concepts and theories relevant to the interdisciplinary study of development (KU) - L4.4 Sensitivity to the role of political culture and power in shaping our perceptions of political order within International Relations and Development, understood through different regional, theoretical and cultural frameworks (KU) - L4.5 Appreciation of the value of critical thinking for assessing concepts and theories in International Relations and Development.
-(KU) - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university.
-(PPP) - L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
-(PPP) - L4.8 A successful transition to the demands and expectations of university-level study.
-(PPP) - L4.9 The ability to develop and sustain well-justified arguments through a range of media including writing, public speaking, and visual presentations (GA)

-Level 5 course learning outcomes: upon completion of Level 5 you will be able to:
+- L4.1 An ability to identify the primary characteristics of International Relations and Development as a scholarly sepidiscipline, informed by key theories and political concepts, in the context of cognate disciplines.
+(KU) [EP] - L4.2 Knowledge and understanding of the politics, economies, societies and history of developing regions within the world.
+(KU) - L4.3 An understanding of the basic issues, concepts and theories relevant to the interdisciplinary study of development.
+(KU) - L4.4 Sensitivity to the role of political culture and power in shaping our perceptions of political order within International Relations and Development, understood through different regional, theoretical and cultural frameworks.
+(KU) [SEP] - L4.5 Appreciation of the value of critical thinking for assessing concepts and theories in International Relations and Development.
+(KU) [SEP] - L4.6 Awareness of the importance of information literacy and library skills for studying and researching at university.
+(PPP) SEP - L4.7 An ability to take responsibility for their studies and professional development, especially as it relates to personal development planning (PDP) within a digitally networked world.
+(PPP) [SEP] - L4.8 A successful transition to the demands and expectations of university-level study.
+(PPP) - L4.9 The ability to develop and sustain well-justified arguments through a range of media including writing, public speaking, and visual presentations.
+(GA) - Level 5 course learning outcomes: upon completion of level 5 you will be able to demonstrate: - L5.1 A critical understanding of theories pertaining to Development Studies and their relationship to the global system.
+(KU) [SEP] - L5.2 A critical understanding of policies and practices of international development.
+(KU) - L5.3 An awareness of the key traditions in international political economy and development and their implications for developing countries, especially since the end of the Cold War.
+(KU) SEP - L5.4 An understanding of the growth and emergence of new regional powers.
+(KU)

-- L5.1 A critical understanding of theories pertaining to Development Studies and their relationship to the global system.
-(KU) - L5.2 A critical understanding of policies and practices of international development (KU) - L5.3 An awareness of the key traditions in international political economy and development and their implications for developing countries, especially since the end of the Cold War.
-(KU) - L5.4 An understanding of the growth and emergence of new regional powers.
-(KU) - L5.5 An appreciation of the regional dynamics of development and their implications for countries in the Middle East, Africa, Asia and South America.
+- L5.5 An appreciation of the regional dynamics of development and their implications for countries in the Middle East, Africa, Asia and South America.
 (KU) - L5.6 An understanding of the role of social science methodologies and political research skills in the research process, including the ability to use communication and information technology for the retrieval and presentation of information.
-(GA) - L5.7 An understanding of the responsibilities of global citizenship, especially as it relates to conceptions of civic responsibility and global engagement through cross-cultural and cross- national perspectives.
+(GA) - L5.7 An understanding of the responsibilities of global citizenship, especially as it relates to conceptions of civic responsibility and global engagement through cross-cultural and crossnational perspectives.
 (GA) - L5.8 An ability to locate, organise and successfully complete a form of work-based learning in an appropriate organisational setting.
 (PPP) - L5.9 Develop the skills to work collaboratively as well as individually in a learning and research environment.
 (GA)